RiverArchitect/RA_wiki/wiki/Troubleshooting.md

         + If the feature is intended to be applied, manual terrain modifications adapting the feature's threshold values may be necessary.

  - **`WARNING: Failed to arrange worksheets.`**
-    - *Cause:*   Raised by `Write().write_volumes(self, ...)` in `.site_packages/riverpy/cReachManager.py` when it could not bring to front the latest copy of the `template` sheet in the output (template) workbook (`VolumeAssessment/Output/CONDITION_volumes.xlsx` or `VolumeAssessment/.templates/volume_template.xlsx`), which contains the calculation results.
+    - *Cause:*   Raised by `Write().write_volumes(self, ...)` in `.site_packages/riverpy/cReachManager.py` when it could not bring to the front the latest copy of the `template` sheet in the output (template) workbook (`VolumeAssessment/Output/CONDITION_volumes.xlsx` or `VolumeAssessment/.templates/volume_template.xlsx`), which contains the calculation results.
-    - *Remedy:*  Trace back earlier error and warning messages.
+    - *Remedy:*  Traceback earlier error and warning messages.
 Ensure that no other program uses `VolumeAssessment/Output/CONDITION_volumes.xlsx` or `VolumeAssessment/.templates/volume_template.xlsx` and that both workbooks have not been accidentally deleted.

  - **`WARNING: Failed to write unit system to worksheet.`**
     - *Cause:*   Raised by `Write().write_volumes(self, ...)` in `.site_packages/riverpy/cReachManager.py` when it could not write volume (numbers) to a copy of the `template` sheet in the output (template) workbook (`VolumeAssessment/Output/CONDITION_volumes.xlsx` or `VolumeAssessment/.templates/volume_template.xlsx`).
-    - *Remedy:*  Trace back earlier error and warning messages.
+    - *Remedy:*  Traceback earlier error and warning messages.
 Ensure that no other program uses `VolumeAssessment/Output/CONDITION_volumes.xlsx` or `VolumeAssessment/.templates/volume_template.xlsx` and that both workbooks have not been accidentally deleted.

  - **`WARNING: Flow_duration[...].xlsx has different lengths of [...]"`**
     - *Cause:*   Raised by `get_flow_data(self, *args)` of [*SHArC*][6]'s `FlowAssessment()` class in `SHArC/cFlows.py` when the flow duration curve contains invalid data.
-    - *Remedy:*  Ensure that columns `B` and `C` of the flow duration curve workbook have the same length (in particular the last value / row must be the same) and check for empty cells.
+    - *Remedy:*  Ensure that columns `B` and `C` of the flow duration curve workbook have the same length (in particular the last value/row must be the same) and check for empty cells.

  - **`WARNING: Identification failed (FEAT).`**
-    - *Cause:*   Raised by `identify_best_features(self)` in `MaxLifespan/cActionAssessment.py` when the analyzed feature cannot matched with the internal best lifespan Raster.
+    - *Cause:*   Raised by `identify_best_features(self)` in `MaxLifespan/cActionAssessment.py` when the analyzed feature cannot be matched with the internal best lifespan Raster.
     - *Remedy:*  Features with very low lifespan may result in empty Rasters.
 Consider other terrain modifications or maintenance features to increase the features lifespans and start over planning the feature (set).

  - **`WARNING: Invalid curve data (Fish.xlsx): PAR= ... , HSI= ... .`**